 The following must be enclosed with your application:

-- PhD Electro-Acoustic: You must submit a CD of works
+- Electro-Acoustic Composition PhD - You must submit a CD of works.

 Once the University has received your application, your details are recorded and you will be sent an acknowledgement.

 Your application is then passed to us here in the School for consideration.

 You are advised that decisions on admission will often not be made until a complete application is received, so failure to enclose all the necessary supporting documentation will result in delays in processing your application.

 To help us make a decision as quickly as possible, please make sure you clearly state the exact title of the PhD programme you wish to apply for.
 If your application is successful, you will be made either:

 - a conditional offer of a place (for example, if you have not already completed your current programme of study or have yet to satisfy the English language requirement);